Menstrual Cycle Awareness

 My introduction to menstrual life wasn’t marked with any magic and I suffered incredible pain and mood swings my entire life.
 The only suggestion by doctors and friends was to go on the pill, something I instinctively never felt I wanted to do.
 The pain became so bad in my late 20s that twice I had to pull over on the side of the road to be sick; whilst wailing and moaning with pains I had never felt before and the mood swings were so bad I was regularly lashing out and feeling suicidal in the premenstruum.
 Despite all of this, I still felt I didn’t want pain medication or hormonal contraception.
 I felt deep in my bones that this pain was a message and I just needed to learn how to hear it.

 I finally heard the message in November 2017 during my Well Woman Yoga Therapy Training with Uma Dinsmore-Tuli and had my first pain free bleed during that training.
-This was a message I couldn’t unhear and transformed the way I live my life, plan my work and manage my relationship.
-This has become my work.
+This was a message I couldn’t unhear and transformed the way I live my life, plan my work and manage my relationships.
+Cooperating with my body rather than working against it has become my life's work.

 As my friend and fellow Menstrual Cycle Awareness enthusiast, Vickie Williams, once said.
-'I'm a woman, that's my training' but also I live this work each and every day of my life.
+'I'm a woman, that's my training' and I wholeheartedly agree.
+I also live and breathe this work each and every day of my life.
 My menstrual cycle is the foundation from which the rest of my life grows.
-I also host monthly women's circles and regular Well Woman Yoga classes which focus around the sharing of experiences of menstruation which over time has exposed me to the goldmine of many different experiences of menstruation and the menstrual cycle.
+I have facilitated women's circles since 2016, regular Well Woman Yoga classes since 2017 and have seen many women 1:1 to discuss their periods which over time has exposed me to the goldmine of many different experiences of menstruation and the menstrual cycle.

 Well Woman Yoga Therapy with Uma Dinsmore-Tuli ~ November 2017